World Cup 2018: Group F preview

 Mexico have progressed past the group stage of every World Cup that they have played in since 1986.

 Javier Hernandez needs just two goals to become Mexico’s greatest ever goal scorer at the World Cup finals.

 Mexico’s key men

-Javier Hernandez (West Ham), Carlos Vela (LAFC), Jesús Manuel Corona (Porto)
+Javier Hernandez (West Ham), Carlos Vela (LAFC), Jesús Manuel Corona (Porto).

 Javier Hernandez became Mexico’s all time erasing goalscorer when he netted against Croatia in 2017.

-Former Arsenal man Carlos Vela was never really given a chance at the Emirates (much to the dismay of many Arsenal fans) but has enjoyed a successful spell at Real Sociedad before he begins his adventure in the MLS with Los Angeles FC.
+Former Arsenal man Carlos Vela was never really given a chance at the Emirates (much to the dismay of many Arsenal fans) but has enjoyed a successful spell at Real Sociedad before his adventure in the MLS with Los Angeles FC.